aleksandrajh/CI_PP3_Connect4/README.md

 6. I want to get a feedback when I win the game
 7. I want to be able to play multiple games when I'm logged in
 8. I want a random selection of the player to start a new game
+9. I want to see how many games I've won so far

 ### Site Owner

-9. I want users to have a positive experience whilst playing the game
+10. I want users to have a positive experience whilst playing the game
-10. I want users to easily select options from the menu
+11. I want users to easily select options from the menu
-11. I want user names and emails to be saved to Google Spreadsheet
+12. I want user names and emails to be saved to Google Spreadsheet
-12. I want the user to get feedback in case of wrong input
+13. I want the user to get feedback in case of wrong input
-13. I want data entry to be validated, to guide the user on how to correctly format the input
+14. I want data entry to be validated, to guide the user on how to correctly format the input

 [Back to Table Of Contents](#table-of-contents)